KabriAcid/ammamricemill/bolt-ai-prompt.md

 - All form fields must be present and functional.
 - Layout and presentation can be improved for a premium feel (cards, tabs, skeletons, animation), but do not remove or rename any required field or action.

+All tables/lists must support: pagination (page size: 10, 25, 50, 100), search/filter (by all relevant fields), row selection (checkboxes), bulk delete, and actions (edit, delete, print, new, view as applicable).
+Show loading, empty, and error states using shared Spinner and EmptyState components.
+Use skeletons for loading where appropriate.
+Use premium UI/UX: cards, transitions, and consistent spacing/typography.
+All tables/lists must be responsive and visually consistent.
+All v1 fields, columns, and actions are compulsory; do not remove or rename any required element.
+All modals must use the shared modal props pattern and close on 'esc'.

 ---

 ## Silo List Page